Skip to main content

 1. Build

-Create your agent, team, or workflow using the visual builder.
-Drag components from the Registry, configure properties, and wire everything together.
+Create your agent, team, or workflow using the visual builder. use tools, models, and knowledge bases from the Registry, add instructions and configure the settings.
+Create an agent in Studio

 3. Test

-Once saved, test your draft in the AgentOS Control Plane:
+Once saved, test your draft or published version in the AgentOS:

-• Chat Page: Interact with your agent, team, or workflow in real-time
+• Interact with your agent, team, or workflow in real-time

 • View Traces: Inspect tool calls, model responses, and reasoning for each run